 What Is the revised TOEFL Paper-delivered Test?

 The test is administered in a paper format and measures your ability to use and understand English in a classroom setting at the college or university level.
 It accurately measures how well you can listen, read and write in English while performing academic tasks.
+Read an overview of the 3 test sections: Reading, Listening and Writing.

 Where and When Can I Take the revised TOEFL Paper-delivered Test?